What is a Benefit in Kind? Maximise Employee Perks in the UK

 Yes.
 Since benefits in kind increase your taxable income, they may affect your eligibility for Universal Credit and could increase your student loan repayments.
 This is because both are calculated based on total income, which includes BIKs.

-Final Thoughts: Why Understanding Benefits in Kind Matters
+FAQs: Benefits in Kind

 The content provided on TaxCalculatorsUK, including our blog and articles, is for general informational purposes only and does not constitute financial, accounting, or legal advice.